This page was last updated on 15 September, 2021.

 4. Passengers traveling to Wallis Isl.
 (WLS) and Futuna Isl.
 (FUT) must register with the Authorities before departure at [email protected]

-5. Passengers are subject to quarantine for 14 days.
+5. Passengers are subject to quarantine for 7 or 14 days.

 Detailed Tourist Information

 Travellers must fill in a travel certificate (or “attestation”) (available here).
 All travellers over the age of 11 must undertake a test for COVID-19 within 72 hours before departure for Wallis and Futuna.
 The test is obligatory and the traveller must show proof of a negative result before embarking.